ph4zel/PersianTextEdit/README.md

 text_chaged: if user type text in textedit, emit this signal

 ### Variable
-Text: if set text in editor, set TextEditor to text in first game
+Text: if set text in editor, Adjusts TextEditor to text in start game

 # PersianLabel